scrayosnet/dcexport/README.md

 ## Metrics

 dcexport provides the following metrics.
-Every metric uses the label `guild_id` to differentiate the different guilds.
+It doesn't differentiate between guilds, as such it realistically only supports one.
 For more detailed information about the metrics and their labels, see the [source code](./src/metrics.rs).

 | Name          | Description                                                                               | Type    |
 |---------------|-------------------------------------------------------------------------------------------|---------|